JuliaPraxis/Naming/naming.md

   - :ok:  VectorArithmetic, alices_resturant
   - :x: VecArith, resturant

-- Prefer specificity to generality
-  - :ok: VectorArithmetic, heat_it
-  - :x:  VectorProcessing, heat_building

 - Prefer communication to jargon
   - :ok:  ColorVision
   - :x:  TristimulusEncoding

-- Be consistent
-  - :ok:  get_direction, get_angle
-  - :x: get_direction, derive_angle

-- Use acronyms only when there is no chance of confusion
-  - :ok:  ParseHTML, two_line_element
-  - :x:  ParseHypertextMarkupLanguage, tle

 - Prefer plural to singular when packaging a type
   - :ok: Robots